Food and Stress – What is the Relationship between Food and Stress?

 How can salt aggravate the effects of stress?

-When your body has an excess store of fluids due to high sodium intake, your blood pressure will have a tendency to go up.
+When your body has an excess store of fluids due to high sodium intake, your blood pressure will tend to go up.

-If you are stressed all the time, your blood pressure will increase even more because as an effect of adrenaline which is naturally released in moments of severe stress.
+If you are stressed all the time, your blood pressure will increase even more because of the effect of adrenaline which is naturally released in moments of severe stress.

-Uncontrolled blood pressure can easily cause heart attacks or stroke in individuals who have cardiovascular conditions.
-It’s important that you control your sodium intake so you can maintain a healthier blood pressure level.
+Uncontrolled blood pressure can easily cause heart attacks or strokes in individuals who have cardiovascular conditions.
+You must control your sodium intake so you can maintain a healthier blood pressure level.

 5. Boost Your Fiber Intake